GenomZ/island_counter/README.md

     ./island_counter.sh data/test_input_generated

 The file test_wrong_input2 is testing non-ASCII characters.
-Also, no issues found.
+Also, no issues were found.

 All errors are communicated to STDERR and terminate the python script.